jeanniekhouri-sys/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-I work in education IT, where my day-to-day responsibilities eventually pulled me deeper into security than I expected.
-Managing platforms like Jamf Pro, Google Workspace, Microsoft Entra ID, CrowdStrike, and Rapid7 taught me how to operate and defend systems — but the more I worked with identity security, endpoint protection, and threat detection, the more I wanted to understand the attacker's perspective.
-That curiosity is what pushed me toward hands-on security training and, eventually, Capture the Flag competitions.
+I work in education IT, where my day-to-day responsibilities eventually pulled me deeper into security.
+Managing platforms like Jamf Pro, Google Workspace, Microsoft Entra ID, CrowdStrike, and Rapid7 taught me how to securely configure, operate and defend systems.
+I had begun my studies at SANS shortly before starting in my current position, but the more I worked with identity security, endpoint protection, and threat detection, the more I wanted to understand the attacker's perspective.
+Capture the Flag (CTF) competitions and exercises offer fantastic opportunities for hands-on exposure and training.

 ## CTF Experience

-My first CTF competition was the National Cyber League (NCL) in Spring 2026 — and it was one of the most valuable learning experiences I've had in this field.
-Working through challenges under time pressure, across categories I hadn't fully encountered before, exposed gaps in my knowledge that classroom learning hadn't surfaced.
+My first CTF competition was the National Cyber League (NCL) in Spring 2026, and it was one of the most valuable learning experiences I have had in this field.
+Working through challenges under time pressure, even across categories I had never before encountered, made me more aware of gaps in my knowledge.
 Categories I worked through included digital forensics, network traffic analysis, web application exploitation, cryptography, OSINT, log analysis, scanning and reconnaissance, password cracking, and enumeration and exploitation.

 ## Reflection

-The biggest takeaway from the NCL — reinforced throughout Jacob Elliott's CTF 101 training and my own preparation — is that effective security work is more about methodology than memorization.
+The biggest takeaway from the NCL — reinforced throughout the training provided through BACS 3001 at SANS and my own preparation — is that effective security work is more about methodology than memorization.
 Nearly every challenge required forming a hypothesis, testing it, recognizing when it failed, and starting over with what I'd learned.
 That loop of hypothesis → test → pivot is the same one you use in real incident investigations.

 Practically, I came away with stronger Linux command-line habits, more comfort working with unfamiliar tools and file formats, and a genuine appreciation for disciplined note-taking.
-Writing things down isn't just good practice — in a long investigation, it's the difference between finding the answer and going in circles.
+Writing things down isn't just good practice; in a long investigation, it's the difference between finding the answer and going in circles.

 ## Highlights